Kfiatek1106/iso29119/README.md

-# ISO 29119
+# ISO 29119 - Software and systems engineering - Software testing
-ISO 29119 - Software and systems engineering - Software testing is a set of documents that define an internationally agreed set of standards for software testing that can be used by any organization when performing any form of software testing [source]
+Itg is a set of documents that define an internationally agreed set of standards for software testing that can be used by any organization when performing any form of software testing [source]

 The standard with its latest and historical versions is available on the IEEE website.